|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ($300 / kW-year) / (2629.8 kWh / kW-year) = $0.114 / kWh

 Note that the cost of transmission is proportional to the transmission distance and is inversely proportional to the generator capacity factor.
 This issue heavily impacts the cost of energy transmission to urban load centres from remote wind generation.
 The actual transmission path from a wind generator to a load center is from the generator to a hydraulic dam with energy storage and then to the load center.
 That transmission path is frequently very long.
+In addition there are energy losses due to transmission and energy storage inefficiency.

 In Ontario DC transmission is primarily used for system isolation from neighbouring jurisdictions in the extreme east and extreme west to provide power system phase stability.